ray-x/nvim/README.md

 The setup set all plugins to be lazy loaded and trigger when it needed.

-The `Packer` config locates in branch [Packer branch](https://github.com/ray-x/nvim/tree/packer)
+The `Packer` config locates in branch [Packer branch](https://github.com/ray-x/nvim/tree/packer) It serves as my personal nvim setup.
+I am using it as my daily driver.
+But it is not a setup for everyone especially if you are not familiar with lua and neovim.

 - nvim Telescope preview:
   ![telescope](https://user-images.githubusercontent.com/1681295/214219526-dfb3cd22-7b67-475b-9294-914590d2913b.jpg)